Fast Masters: Round 1: Saturday June 19

 The first preliminary round was held Saturday June 19.
 The nine drivers conducted a blind draw for the starting positions, with Bob Akin drawing the pole.
-A tenth driver, Gary Bettenhausen, withdrew after hitting the wall during practice on Friday afternoon.
+A tenth driver, Gary Bettenhausen, was forced to withdraw after hitting the wall during practice on Friday afternoon.
+He was uninjured, and instead served as "honorary crew chief" for Troy Ruttman.
 In the interest of safety and cost-savings, a rule had been put in place that stated that any driver who had wall contact of any kind during practice, was prohibited from racing on Saturday night.
 The race marked the return of Bobby Allison to a race car, exactly five years to the day he suffered his career-ending injuries at Pocono.

 The first heat consisted of ten laps on the oval, starting double-file.
 At the start, polesitter Bob Akin missed a shift, and precariously shuffled to the back of the pack.
 Ed McCulloch took the lead from Fred Lorenzen down the backstretch, and led the first lap.
 The first of many crashes that would happen during Fast Masters came as the cars were completing the second lap.
 Jim McElreath tried to go three-wide coming out of turn four, but lost control, collecting Dick Trickle.
 On lap 3, Troy Ruttman attempted a diving move passing two cars in turn three, however, he spun and crashed.
 McColluch led wire-to-wire, and took the first heat.